-The original version of this article first appeared in the Cape Times, South Africa on Monday 16 April 2018 (all images CT Diva unless otherwise stated).
+UPDATED 13 April 2020.
+The original version of this article first appeared in the Cape Times on April 16, two years ago (all images CT Diva unless otherwise stated).

-During Songkran, every drop counts, in a religious as opposed to a #50litres kind of way. (you’ll get that if you’re a water restricted and drought weary Capetonian).
-The sacred festival, marked by the sprinkling and throwing of water, took place this past weekend across Thailand.
-With the 2017 celebrations subdued in deference to the memory of the late King Bhumibol Adulyadej, the much anticipated event was embraced with relish, and Bangkok, one of the best fest destinations, was transformed into a giant playground popping with colour and happy chaos.
+During Songkran, every drop counts, in a religious as opposed to a #50litres a day kind of way.
+The sacred festival, marked by the sprinkling and throwing of water, takes place every year around this time, across all of Thailand.
+Each year, Bangkok, one of the best destinations to experience the festival, is transformed into a giant playground popping with colour and happy chaos.

 At its most frivolous, Songkran is widely acknowledged as the planet’s biggest water fight and takes place annually from 13 to 15 of April, the hottest month when temperatures peak at 40 degrees Celsius.
 During the three-day national holiday, inner city traffic is diverted from busy thoroughfares and cordoned off to make way for parades, pageants, concerts, food stalls, beer stands and vendors peddling everything from souvenirs to parasols, marigold garlands, incense, toy guns, goggles and cell phone protectors.

 From party time to symbolic rituals & ceremonies